London Overground: Past attempts on acquiring routes

-Kent County Council had initially expressed opposition to the Dartford route plans on account of limited capacity for Kent express trains being lost to expanded TfL services, but after negotiations with the London Assembly, reached an agreement to support the proposals.
+Kent County Council had initially expressed opposition to the Dartford route plans on account of limited capacity for Kent express trains being lost to expanded TfL services.
+However, after negotiations with the London Assembly, the council reached an agreement to support the proposals.

 Greenford branch

-The Department for Transport has proposed that Transport for London should take over the Greenford to West Ealing line in West London.
+The DfT has proposed that TfL should take over the Greenford to West Ealing line in West London.
 This would bring Greenford, South Greenford, Castle Bar Park, Drayton Green and West Ealing into the Overground network.
 Trains on this branch used to run directly to Paddington, but were curtailed at West Ealing in order to free up line capacity for the forthcoming Crossrail services, with West Ealing reconstructed to allow Greenford branch trains to terminate there.
 If this proposal were to go ahead, it would happen when the Greater Western franchise ends in 2023.